I am a high school visitor

 4. Submit your official high school transcripts.

-5. Submit a letter of recommendation from high school counselor.
+5. Submit a letter of recommendation from a high school counselor.
 High school visitors who have not completed the first half of their junior year must have the approval of the instructor for the UofL course and the Academic Appeals Committee (petition must be submitted along with the application).

 6. Complete and submit you Student/Parent Agreement to the Office of Undergraduate Admissions